Pinterest is super hot for content marketing right now. You can become an overnight success with a viral pin on there.

 More things to keep in mind

-- To succeed on pinterest, only pin high quality content
+- To succeed on pinterest, invest in Pinterest SEO and only pin high quality content

 - Don’t pin stolen pins (pins with changed links)